Imprints of primordial magnetic fields in gravitational collapse during early structure formation: DNS results

 The measured inverse growth rate of $B_\mathrm{rms}$, $\gamma_\mathrm{DNS}^{-1}$, is also presented in the top panel of Fig.~\ref{fig_growth_t}.
 As the simulation is set up with initial velocity fluctuations that initially decay, $\gamma_\mathrm{DNS}^{-1}$ increases until, at $t/t_\mathrm{ff,0}\approx 2$, the gravitational collapse produces more turbulence, and the time scale of the small-scale dynamo decreases again.
 Note that $t/t_\mathrm{ff,0}\approx 2$ coincides with the moment when $U_\mathrm{rms}$ starts to increase; see the middle panel of Fig.~\ref{fig_ts_collapse}.
 With the kinetic energy spectrum $E_\mathrm{K}$ maintaining a Kolmogorov-like scaling $\propto k^{-5/3}$ throughout the simulation (see Fig.~\ref{fig_spec_compact}), the comparison with $\gamma_{1/3}^{-1}$ seems appropriate.
 However, at late times, we expect more and more compressive modes, as turbulence is driven through the gravitational collapse.
 Overall, $\gamma_\mathrm{DNS}$ agrees best with $\gamma_{0.43}$ obtained from Kazantsev theory with the characteristics of a velocity field found in simulations of solenoidal forcing.

 As $\gamma^{-1}$ is larger than $t_\mathrm{ff}$, Run H2b is not in the regime where the small-scale-dynamo dominates the magnetic field amplification.
 However, this run has the highest ratio $\gamma^{-1}/t_\mathrm{ff}$, for which the resistive scale remains resolved throughout the simulation.
 For this reason, we adopted it as the reference run.
-The same analysis presented in the top panel of Fig.~\ref{fig_growth_t} is also shown for other runs in Fig.~\ref{fig_timescales_t} in the appendix.
-In the appendix, also Run H2d is shown, which has the highest $\Rey$ in our suite of runs.
+The analysis shown in the top panel of Fig.~\ref{fig_growth_t} is also presented for selected other runs in Fig.~\ref{fig_timescales_t} in the appendix.
+In the appendix, Run H2d is also shown, which has the highest $\Rey$ in our suite of runs.
 For Run H2d $\gamma^{-1}/t_\mathrm{ff}$ is smaller, and the dynamo should be more pronounced.
 However, the resistive scale in this run is not resolved and the dynamo cannot perform at its best.

-Still, even in H2b, the measured $\gamma_\mathrm{DNS}$ falls within the range of theoretical predictions as discussed in Sec.~\ref{sec_SSD}, indicating small-scale dynamo action.
+Still, even in H2b, the measured $\gamma_\mathrm{DNS}$ falls within the range of theoretical predictions as discussed in Sect.~\ref{sec_SSD}, indicating small-scale dynamo action.
 This interpretation is further supported by the time evolution of $B_\mathrm{rms}/\langle\rho\rangle_\mathrm{J}^{2/3}$.
 This ratio would remain constant if the magnetic field is only increased due to gravitational compression (or even decrease due to dissipation of magnetic energy).
 However, in the middle panel of Fig.~\ref{fig_growth_t}, it is shown that $B_\mathrm{rms}/\langle\rho\rangle_\mathrm{J}^{2/3}$ increases by roughly a factor of two.
 This points towards dynamo action.
 The time evolution of some characteristic wavenumbers is presented in the bottom panel of Fig.~\ref{fig_growth_t}.
 Although the correlation wavenumber of $E_\mathrm{M}$ increases slightly, it never reaches its peak on $k_\eta$, which would be expected during the kinematic phase of the dynamo.
 Again, we only observe the onset of the dynamo; the simulation crashes before some of the dynamo characteristics could unfold.
 It is also interesting to notice that most of the magnetic energy resides on scales smaller than coherence scales of velocity and density fields; similar results have also been found in cosmological simulations of \citet{MtchedlidzeEtAl_2023} and in MHD simulations of \citet{ChoRyu2009}.